Home

 Another good point for vegetable gardening for beginners is to be wary of low areas where water tends to stand after a rain.

 You need good, loamy soil that is well drained.
-If your garden site does not have ideal soil, you can improve it with good soil management.
-There are many books on vegetable gardening for beginners that will tell you how to do this, and you can get good advice at a garden centre.
+If your garden site does not have ideal soil, you can improve it with good soil management and you can get good advice at your local garden centre that can assist you with specific information on your area.

 A flat garden is the easiest to tend, but if you must plant on a slope, place your rows along the slope, not up and down.
 This will prevent erosion and provide the plants with the maximum amount of rainwater.

 A good mulch will also help catch the water and prevent erosion.
-If the hill is steeply sloped, you will have to terrace it with stones or wood.
+If the hill is steeply sloped, you will have to terrace it with stones or wood, which can become a nice design feature.

 Another rule of vegetable gardening for beginners is to have your garden near a water supply, even if it is just a garden hose.